veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦videoFourCcInfoMap,  ¦Object                     ¦The [audio|video]FourCcInfoMap property is designed to enable      ¦e.g., 1                                               ¦
 ¦audioFourCcInfoMap   ¦                           ¦setting capability flags for each supported codec in the context of¦videoFourCcInfoMap = {                                ¦
 ¦                     ¦                           ¦E-RTMP streaming.
 A FourCC key is a four-character code used to    ¦  // can forward any video codec                      ¦
 ¦                     ¦                           ¦specify a video or audio codec.
-The names of the object properties ¦  '*': FourCcInfoMask.CanForward,                     ¦
+The names of the object properties ¦  "*": FourCcInfoMask.CanForward,                     ¦
 ¦                     ¦                           ¦are strings that correspond to these FourCC keys.
 Each object      ¦                                                      ¦
-¦                     ¦                           ¦property holds a numeric value that represents a set of capability ¦  // can decode, encode, forward (see '*') VP9 codec  ¦
+¦                     ¦                           ¦property holds a numeric value that represents a set of capability ¦  // can decode, encode, forward (see "*") VP9 codec  ¦
 ¦                     ¦                           ¦flags.
-These flags can be combined using a Bitwise OR operation.   ¦  'vp09': FourCcInfoMask.CanDecode |                  ¦
+These flags can be combined using a Bitwise OR operation.   ¦  "vp09": FourCcInfoMask.CanDecode |                  ¦
 ¦                     ¦                           ¦                                                                   ¦          FourCcInfoMask.CanEncode,                   ¦
 ¦                     ¦                           ¦Refer to the enum FourCcInfoMask for the available flags:          ¦}                                                     ¦
 ¦                     ¦                           ¦                                                                   ¦                                                      ¦
 ¦                     ¦                           ¦enum FourCcInfoMask {                                              ¦e.g., 2                                               ¦
 ¦                     ¦                           ¦  CanDecode   = 0x01,                                              ¦audioFourCcInfoMap = {                                ¦
 ¦                     ¦                           ¦  CanEncode   = 0x02,                                              ¦  // can forward any audio codec                      ¦
-¦                     ¦                           ¦  CanForward  = 0x04,                                              ¦  '*': FourCcInfoMask.CanForward,                     ¦
+¦                     ¦                           ¦  CanForward  = 0x04,                                              ¦  "*": FourCcInfoMask.CanForward,                     ¦
 ¦                     ¦                           ¦}                                                                  ¦                                                      ¦
-¦                     ¦                           ¦                                                                   ¦  // can decode, encode, forward (see '*') Opus codec ¦
+¦                     ¦                           ¦                                                                   ¦  // can decode, encode, forward (see "*") Opus codec ¦
-¦                     ¦                           ¦Capability flags define specific functionalities, such as the      ¦  'Opus': FourCcInfoMask.CanDecode |                  ¦
+¦                     ¦                           ¦Capability flags define specific functionalities, such as the      ¦  "Opus": FourCcInfoMask.CanDecode |                  ¦
 ¦                     ¦                           ¦ability to decode, encode, or forward.                             ¦          FourCcInfoMask.CanEncode,                   ¦
 ¦                     ¦                           ¦                                                                   ¦}                                                     ¦
-¦                     ¦                           ¦A FourCC key set to the wildcard character '*' acts as a catch-all ¦                                                      ¦
+¦                     ¦                           ¦A FourCC key set to the wildcard character "*" acts as a catch-all ¦                                                      ¦
 ¦                     ¦                           ¦for any codec.
 When this wildcard key exists, it overrides the     ¦                                                      ¦
 ¦                     ¦                           ¦flags set on properties for specific codecs.
 For example, if the   ¦                                                      ¦
-¦                     ¦                           ¦flag for the '*' property is set to FourCcInfoMask.CanForward, all ¦                                                      ¦
+¦                     ¦                           ¦flag for the "*" property is set to FourCcInfoMask.CanForward, all ¦                                                      ¦
 ¦                     ¦                           ¦codecs will be forwarded regardless of individual flags set on     ¦                                                      ¦
 ¦                     ¦                           ¦their specific properties.                                         ¦                                                      ¦
 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+